 The Injury Clinic Physiotherapy works with recreational to elite athletes to keep them injury free and achieving their goals.

 All physiotherapists at The Injury Clinic Physiotherapy are qualified and experienced in dry needling as a treatment technique.

 Physiotherapists at The Injury Clinic Physiotherapy have a special interest in the diagnosis and management of running-related injuries.

-We have physiotherapists with a special interest in both pre and post partum health.
+We have physiotherapists with a special interest in Women's Health, including pre and post partum presentations.
 Let us work with you to stay fit, active and healthy.